ipatel467/Credit-Card-Fraud-Detection/ReadMe.md

 ### Modeling <a name="modeling"></a>
-I took a Supervised Learning Regression approach when doing this problem.
+I took a Supervised Learning Classification approach when doing this problem.
 I used many different classification models such as XGBoost, Decision Trees, and Random Forest.

 ![Alt Text](https://media.giphy.com/media/1zi2FQvx8c6jXZB9dm/giphy.gif)